Neville Thurlbeck: Career

 In December 2014 Thurlbeck was made a director of The Retail Ombudsman.
 This decision was criticised in the Ombudsman Omnishambles report.

 In 2014, he became Managing Director of PR company Clear Vista Media.

 In 2016, he was appointed a director of the International Fur Federation, with responsibility for global communications for 39 member countries.

 Thurlbeck's memoir, Tabloid Secrets: The Stories Behind the Headlines at the World's Most Famous Newspaper was published in May 2015.

+He announced his retirement from PR and journalism on social media in 2020.